Why You’ll Want to Visit Kfar Nahum in 2021

 Walking through 2,000 years of history can be somewhat mind-blowing for anyone.

 *If you look closely at the photo above, you can see an area for groups to sit during their visit to the Kfar Nahum.
-Throughout the park there are many places to sit and relax, weather you’re with group of on your own.
+Throughout the park there are many places to sit and relax, whether you’re with group or on your own.

 When we arrived we weren’t sure how long we would stay.
 An hour?
-Three hours?
+Maybe two?
 It was hard to tell (from what we read) — which was a bit annoying since we were planning to visit other sites as well.
 After walking through the ruins, and visiting the church, we made our way to the other side of the park.

 We noticed a few people were sitting on the rocks along the sea, and without thinking much about it, we made our way down to the water.
 There were a few Americans sitting and chatting about their visit.
 We overheard them reflecting on what a big deal it was for them to be there.